 8. DEFENSE OF THIRD-PARTY CLAIMS

-THE PARTIES WILL DEFEND EACH OTHER AGAINST THE THIRD-PARTY CLAIMS SET FORTH BELOW AND WILL PAY TO THE OTHER THE AMOUNT OF ANY RESULTING ADVERSE JUDGMENT OR APPROVED SETTLEMENT – PROVIDED THAT THE DEFENDING PARTY IS PROMPTLY NOTIFIED IN WRITING OF THE CLAIM AND HAS THE RIGHT TO CONTROL THE DEFENSE AND SELECTION OF COUNSEL, AND APPROVE ANY SETTLEMENT.
+THE PARTIES WILL DEFEND EACH OTHER AGAINST THE THIRD-PARTY CLAIMS SET FORTH BELOW AND WILL PAY TO THE OTHER THE AMOUNT OF ANY RESULTING ADVERSE JUDGMENT OR APPROVED SETTLEMENT (SUBJECT TO THE LIMITATION OF LIABILITY SET FORTH ABOVE) – PROVIDED THAT THE DEFENDING PARTY IS PROMPTLY NOTIFIED IN WRITING OF THE CLAIM AND HAS THE RIGHT TO CONTROL THE DEFENSE AND SELECTION OF COUNSEL, AND APPROVE ANY SETTLEMENT.
 THE PARTY BEING DEFENDED MUST PROVIDE THE DEFENDING PARTY WITH ALL REQUESTED ASSISTANCE, INFORMATION AND AUTHORITY (FOR WHICH THE DEFENDING PARTY WILL REIMBURSE REASONABLE OUT-OF-POCKET EXPENSES RELATING THERETO).
 THIS SECTION DESCRIBES THE PARTIES’ SOLE REMEDIES AND ENTIRE LIABILITY FOR SUCH CLAIMS.

 8.2 BY RESCALE